 Before don’t get too excited.
 Your newly licensed teenage driver comes with a new set of safety worries – and higher insurance costs.
 In fact, there’s no getting around it: you’ll pay much more to add your teenage driver to your family insurance policy than you would to add an experienced driver.
 Why?
 Because your teenager is a brand new driver and, with no driving history, insurance companies will consider them a high risk for accidents.

 This should come as no surprise as automobile accidents are the leading cause of death for teens in the U.S. In fact, teenage drivers ages 16 to 19 are about three times more likely than drivers ages 20 and older to be in fatal car crashes, according to the Insurance Institute for Highway Safety and the Centers for Disease Control and Prevention.

 With these statistics in mind, it’s important to make sure that you have more than adequate car insurance to cover your teenager in the event of an accident.
 You can still, however, do your homework to find the best policy at the lowest rate.
 For starters, adding your teenage driver and even another vehicle to your family policy will typically cost you less than purchasing a separate policy for your child.
-There are also plenty of other discounts available, according to Liberty Mutual Insurance.
+There are also plenty of other discounts available.
 Here are our top four ways to save money when adding a teenager to your policy:

 1. Hit the books